Kibabalu/free42/README.md

 ### m2uV: Conversion from/to power in dBm to/from Voltage in dbuV
   Variables: Power in dBm, voltage in dBuV and impedance in Ohm.
 For any of them can be solved
 ### m2Vrms: Conversion from/to power in dBm to/from Vrms
-  variables: Power in dBm, voltage in Vrms, impedance in Ohm, For any of them can be solved
+  Variables: Power in dBm, voltage in Vrms, impedance in Ohm, For any of them can be solved
 ### RC: RC low pass step response computations
   Variables: Voltage V1 before step in V, voltage V2 after infinit time in V, instantanious Vt voltage at time t in V, resistance R in Ohm, capacitance C in F and time t in s.
 For any of them can be solved
 ### lc: LC resonator computations